topitbopit/Redline/README.md

 - Changed a bunch of tooltips to be more accurate
 - Improved ESP a ton, now it's way more stable and doesn't memleak :troll:
 - Improved Velocity a bit
-- Remade some internal shit, most modules should be 0.00001% faster now ^^ this also improves stability
+- Remade some internal shit, most modules should be 0.00001% faster now (this also improves stability)
 - Rewrote some parts of aimbot

 Version 0.6.2 (3/25/2022)